Planning A Gorilla Tracking Tour

 Other ancillary services can also be put into consideration like Insurance and miscellaneous income while planning your gorilla tracking tour to Rwanda or your Uganda gorilla trekking safari tour.

 The price of a gorilla tour is reached upon after considering the category of accommodation establishment the gorilla trekkers is interested in, the type of the safari vehicle, fuel to be used, the guide fee, meals involved and the price of the gorilla permit its self.

 However, there are promotional offers in the low season (May & November) where gorilla permits go for 350USD for foreign residents, 250USD for foreign residents and 100,000 UGX for East African citizens.

 In Rwanda, the price for a gorilla permit is 750USD for foreign nonresidents, 375USD foreign residents and 30,000Frw for Rwandan citizens.

-What to pack for a gorilla tour
+What To Pack For a gorilla tour

-Wear firm and easy hiking shoes to withstand the muddy slopes.
+- Wear firm and easy hiking shoes to withstand the muddy slopes.

-Carry ear plugs for those who are sensitive about forest sounds.
+- Carry ear plugs for those who are sensitive about forest sounds.

-Carry Packed Lunch & enough water.
+- Carry Packed Lunch & enough water.

-Carry with you zoom lens camera for photo shooting, no flash.
+- Carry with you zoom lens camera for photo shooting, no flash.